-This feedback can be indirect and direct.
+This feedback can be indirect or direct.
 For example, customers can openly discuss your brand on social media without tagging you (indirect) or leave product reviews and comments on your business’ website (direct).

 Why is customer feedback important?

 Customer feedback is important because it tells you how they feel about your business.
-You’ll learn what they like about what you offer and areas where you can stand to improve.
+You’ll learn what they like about your offer and areas where you can improve.